-We discuss the global mass surveillance program and what this truly means for our liberties going into the future.
+We discuss the global mass surveillance program and what it could mean for our liberties as we move into the future.

 In 2013 a man by the name of Edward Snowden who was working on behalf of the USA’s National Security Agency leaked classified documents to the press unveiling the Government’s mass surveillance program aimed at collecting mass amounts of data of private citizens.
 The revelations caused public outrage as many people found themselves betrayed and invaded by their own Government.
 The complexity of the revelations spanned globally, with Snowden revealing the British GCHQ having the most complex of citizen mass surveillance.